If you asked a hundred experienced trout anglers, most of them would tell you that the best lure for catching trout is a spinner.

 Using Spinners in Streams and Rivers

-These lures are great for searching for fish by casting a lot of water in a lake or a pond and moving slowly around it.
+Spinning lures are great for searching for fish by covering a lot of water in a lake or a pond.
+You can easily see where you get strikes and focus there.
 That’s why spinning for trout is one of the first tactics many anglers employ when they start fishing a new lake or pond.